Achieving Corporate Sustainability Targets through Office Furniture Recycling

 A study by the

 Sustainable Furnishings Council found that the furniture industry is responsible for 2-5% of global carbon emissions.
-In the UK alone, over 1.2 million desks and 1.8 million office chairs end up in landfills annually, with the majority being suitable for refurbishment.
+In the UK alone, over 1.2 million chairs and 1.8 million office desks end up in landfills annually, with the majority being suitable for refurbishment.
 These statistics underscore the need for a change in how companies manage office furniture.

 If you’re eager to boost your eco-credentials,